-4.1.
-The Local Governing Committee (LGC) is responsible for:
+4.2 The Local Governing Committee (LGC) is responsible for:

-- Evaluating and reviewing this policy to ensure that it does not discriminate against any pupils on the basis of their protected characteristics or backgrounds. - The overall implementation and monitoring of this policy. - Ensuring that the school/academy adopts a tolerant and open-minded policy towards difference. - Ensuring the school/academy is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - Appointing a safeguarding link governor who will work with the Designated Safeguarding Lead (DSL) to ensure the policies and practices relating to safeguarding, including the prevention of cyberbullying, are being implemented effectively. - 4.2.
-The Headteacher/Principal is responsible for: - Reviewing this policy and suggesting amendments to the Trust Board, accounting for new legislation and government guidance, and using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected.
+- The monitoring of this policy in the school/academy setting. - Ensuring that the school/academy adopts a tolerant and open-minded policy towards difference. - Ensuring the school/academy is inclusive. - Analysing any local bullying data to establish patterns and reviewing this policy in light of these. - Appointing a safeguarding link governor who will work with the Designated Safeguarding Lead (DSL) to ensure that the policies and practices relating to safeguarding, including the prevention of cyberbullying, are being implemented effectively.

+4.3 The Headteacher/Principal is responsible for:

-- Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members. - 4.3.
-Pastoral Leads are responsible for: - Corresponding and meeting with parents/carers where necessary. - Providing a point of contact for pupils and parents/carers when more serious bullying incidents occur. - Offering emotional support to victims of bullying. - Alerting the relevant members of staff regarding any incidents of bullying. - 4.4.
-Teachers are responsible for: - Being alert to social dynamics in their class. - Being available for pupils who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and informing the Pastoral Leads of such observations. - Refraining from stereotyping when dealing with bullying. - Understanding the composition of pupil groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil for support. - 4.5.
-Parents/carers are responsible for: - Informing their child's Pastoral Leader or class teacher if they have any concerns that their child is the victim of bullying or involved in bullying in anyway. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes. - 4.6.
-Pupils are responsible for: - Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other pupils in incidents. - Keeping evidence of cyberbullying and informing a member of staff should they fall victim to cyberbullying.
+- Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members and maintaining up-to-date records.

+4.4 Pastoral Leads are responsible for:

+- Corresponding and meeting with parents/carers where necessary. - Providing a point of contact for pupils and parents/carers when more serious bullying incidents occur. - Offering emotional support to victims of bullying. - Alerting the relevant members of staff regarding any incidents of bullying.

+- 4.5 Teachers are responsible for: - Being alert to social dynamics in their class. - Being available for pupils who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and informing the Pastoral Leads of such observations. - Refraining from stereotyping when dealing with bullying. - Understanding the composition of pupil groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil for support. - 4.6 Parents/carers are responsible for: - Informing their child's Pastoral Leader or class teacher if they have any concerns that their child is the victim of bullying or involved in bullying in any way. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes. - 4.7 Pupils are responsible for: - Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other pupils in incidents. - Keeping evidence of cyberbullying and informing a member of staff should they fall victim to cyberbullying.

-5. Statutory implications
+5. Statutory Implications